How To Avoid Harsh Accessibility Lawsuits and increase your revenue by Ensuring Your Website Meets ADA, WCAG, AODA and eAA Compliance

 Visitors can use the icon to access the widgets accessibility interface.

-The UserWay widget works to address your website accessibility in two ways - it works in the background to continually keep your website accessible, and the interface is designed to address accessibility requirements relating to the user-interface (UI), design, and readability of your website by enabling users to modify your site’s design to meet their individual needs.
+The UserWay widget works in the background to continually keep your website accessible, and the interface is designed to address accessibility requirements relating to the user-interface (UI), design, and readability of your website by enabling users to modify your site’s design to meet their individual needs.

 - 1AI Powered Remediation - The UserWay Widget scans and analyzes the code on every page of your website, and automatically applies fixes to every violation it finds, making your website more accessible.
 The fixes are applied asynchronously so your site’s loading time and performance aren’t affected.